 Expert bartender Jason Griffin from quickstrain.com has tons of helpful tips for all you aspiring bartender out there.
 Jason will show how a pro does the little things that separate the good ones from great ones.
 Watch this video to learn how to pour multiple drinks, upsell to customers and so much more!

 Check out this video to learn how to use a cocktail shaker so that it doesn't stick.
 Cantina bartender Duggan McDonnell demonstrates the optimal angle of cocktail shaker to glass.

 Learn how to rim a cocktail glass because it tastes so good when it touches your lips, says CHOW.
 One of the things that can be difficult is making a perfect rim witht either sugar or salt on a cocktail glass.
 Take a piece of citrus and rub it gently around the rim.
 Flip it over and press it gently in sugar or salt.
 Enjoy this quick cocktail tip.

 Champagne is best enjoyed at a cool temperature and a frosted glass creates a festive mood for many drinks.
 In this how to video, see step by step how a create the perfect frosted glass and learn tips on how to have that perfect glass of champagne.

 A bartender shows how to frost a glass in order to keep a drink colder, longer.

-This instructional video demonstrates the following flair bartending trick: the forearm bump to tin snatch.
+This instructional video demonstrates the following flair bartending trick: how to perform a redirection with one bottle.

 Learn how to flair bartend.
 This flair bartending video demonstrates the two bottle exchange with a forearm bump and tin snatch.
 Practice and you will soon master this flair bartending move.